 The light propagation between single mode fiber and multimode fiber is totally different.
 Multimode fiber has two types of light propagation—step index and graded index, while single mode fiber has only one step index.
 And the light propagation reduces less in the single mode fibers transmission than that of multimode fibers.

-Single mode fiber needs to be used with laser diode based fiber optic transmission equipment for precise calibration required to inject light into the cable.
+Single mode fiber needs to be used with laser diode based fiber optic transmission equipment for precise calibration required to inject light into the fiber optic cable.
 While Multimode fiber is usually used with LED based fiber optic equipment for short distance transmissions.
 In addition, single mode connectors used for single mode fiber also have higher stringent alignment requirements than that of multimode fiber connectors.

 Single mode fiber cable systems are usually more expensive even though the actual cost of single mode fiber cable is cheaper than that of multimode fiber cable in the market.
 This is because it is the optics that dominates the total cost of a network system.
 For example, single-mode transceivers cost 1.5 to 4 – 5 times more than multimode transceivers, depending on data rate.
 For more knowledge of deployment cost difference of single mode and multomode fiber, you can read this article: Single-mode Cabling Cost vs. Multimode Cabling Cost.